-We use a specially built honeybee hive with a vacuum attachment which gently sucks the honeybees into the awaiting sealed hive.
+We use a specially built honeybee vacuum system which gently and safely sucks the honeybees into a container.
 The honeybees are not harmed during this removal.
 Once removed, Comb is carefully cut out.
 Comb containing bee eggs, larvae and pupa (known as brood) are removed and secured to bee hive frames for the bees to repopulate after they have been relocated.
 Comb containing honey is originally placed in a sealed container.
 The colony will be assessed for how much honey they require to stay well fed.
 The remainder is harvested.

 Things you can do to get ready

 Restrict Access.
 Commonwealth Bee Company is not liable for any injuries on the removal site, including bee stings.
 Ensure your family, pets, and neighbors stay clear of the area.
 During the removal, it is possible for many bees to be disrupted and flying.
 It may be courteous to notify close-in neighbors of the work timeline.

 Remove Vehicles.
 Place vehicles inside garages or on the street away from the removal site.
 If you have plans to leave during the work timeframe, discuss this with us ahead of time so we can plan for it.